Gleyber Torres Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Angels pitching staff ranks ninth in MLB.
+- The Angels pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.

-- Angels pitchers combine to surrender 113 total home runs at a clip of 1.2 per game (to rank 21st in baseball).
+- Angels pitchers combine to give up 114 total home runs at a clip of 1.2 per game (to rank 21st in the league).

-- Sandoval gets the start for the Angels, his 17th of the season.
-He is 4-7 with a 4.52 ERA and 70 strikeouts through 85 2/3 innings pitched.
+- Silseth makes his first start of the season for the Angels.

-- The left-hander's last time out came on Thursday, July 6 against the San Diego Padres, when he tossed five innings, surrendering one earned run while allowing two hits.
+- The 23-year-old righty makes his season debut and pitches for the first time in more than a year.

 © 2023 Data Skrive.
 All rights reserved.